SIXTH SUNDAY OF EASTER: “If you loved me, you would have rejoiced, because I go to the Father” (John 14:28).

 From Universalis

 Devotion to Blessed Carlo in our parishes has taken deep roots and produced much fruit in many people’s lives, often in surprising ways.
-Last summer, we obtained a first class relic of Blessed Carlo (hair cuttings) which it would be good to make available for people to see and venerate when they visit st. Mary’s in Largs.
+Last summer, we obtained a first class relic of Blessed Carlo (hair cuttings) which it would be good to make available for people to see and venerate when they visit St. Mary’s in Largs.
 With the Bishop’s permission, it is hoped to erect a SHRINE TO BLESSED CARLO in St. Mary’s church, probably at the back of our current side aisle.
 The basic idea is to erect a “triptych” or three-panelled display: at the centre, will be a representation of Blessed Carlo and, on either side, representations of SS.
 Francis and Clare of Assisi.
 A few benches will be removed to make room for a votive candle stand and a kneeler.
 Our first class relic of Blessed Carlo will be embedded appropriately to ensure security and accessibility.

 If you are able to make a contribution towards this project (and I know not everyone is in these challenging times), I would be very grateful.
-Soon, on the contactless terminal, an option will be there to donate towards the Blessed Carlo shrine.
+On the contactless terminal in St. Mary’s church, an option is there to donate towards the Blessed Carlo shrine.
 Evidently, you can donate in any other way you wish.
 May God bless and prosper this project!

 QR code and link to facilitate donations.